strauchlab/two-state-stabilization/README.md

 	Write mut_files:
 	-2.2_mut_file_alanine.py [-h] pdb ch
 This script takes as input the pdb to be analyzed and the chain(s) ID of one protomer.
-As output, it creates a folder with the mut_files needed to carry out alanine scanning.
+As output, it creates a folder with the mut_files needed for alanine scanning.
 Note that mut_files are written in rosetta numbering.

 	Alanine scanning execution:
 	-2.3_alanine_scanning.sh

-Alanine scanning needs to be carried out on every residue of both pre- and postfusion structures.
-To ensure a robust analysis, we recommend performing the alanine scanning in at least two independent runs.
-On step 3 the results are combined and outliers are filtered out.
+Alanine scanning must be carried out on every residue of pre- and postfusion structures.
+We recommend performing the alanine scanning in at least two independent runs to ensure a robust analysis.
+In step 3, the results are combined, and outliers are filtered out.

-### 3. Comparison prefusion vs postfusion alanine ddg results and selection of target positions for all-amino acids scanning:
+### 3. Comparison prefusion-vs-postfusion alanine ddg results and selection of target positions for all-amino acid scanning:

 	-3.1_comparison_alanines.py [-h] arg_file
-This script identifies target positions to redesign based on stabilization of the prefusion state over the postfusion state.
+This script identifies target positions to redesign based on stabilizing the prefusion over the postfusion state.
 It takes as input an external file containing all arguments needed for running the script.
-As output, it creates two folders, one for each state (prefusion and postfusion), containing the mut_files required for all-amino acids scanning at the identified positions.
+As output, it creates two folders, one for each state (prefusion and postfusion), containing the mut_files required for all-amino acid scanning at the identified positions.
 Note that mut_files are written in rosetta numbering.

-	-3.2_movable_regions.py [-h] arg_file
+	-3.2_mobile_regions.py [-h] arg_file
-If alanine scanning is not enough to identify significant designable spots, all- amino acids scanning can be carried out on all regions undergoing drastic conformational changes.
-This script identifies those movable regions.
+If alanine scanning cannot identify significant designable spots, all-amino acid scanning can be carried out on all regions undergoing drastic conformational changes.
+This script identifies those mobile regions.
 It takes as input an external file containing all arguments needed for running the script.
-As output, it creates two folders, one for each state (prefusion and postfusion), containing the mut_files to perform all-amino acids scanning at highly movable regions.
+As output, it creates two folders, one for each state (prefusion and postfusion), containing the mut_files to perform all-amino acid scanning at highly mobile regions.
 NOTE: Input PDBs should be aligned prior to running the script.

-### 4. Perform all-amino acids substitutions with the mut_files generated in step 3.
+### 4. Perform all-amino acid substitutions with the mut_files generated in step 3.
 The script to perform the substitutions is the same as the alanine scanning (-2.2_alanine_scanning.sh).
-To ensure a robust analysis, we recommend performing the all-amino acids substitutions in at least two independent runs.
-On step 5 the results are combined and outliers are filtered out.
+We recommend performing the all-amino acid substitutions in at least two independent runs to ensure a robust analysis.
+In step 5, the results are combined, and outliers are filtered out.

-### 5. Comparison of prefusion vs postfusion all-amino acids scanning ddg results and selection of positions for combinatorial design:
+### 5. Comparison of prefusion-vs-postfusion all-amino acid scanning ddg results and selection of positions for combinatorial design:

 	-5_analysis_all_aa_substitutions.py [-h] arg_file
 This script selects the positions and the substitutions to be combined based on favorable ddg results for the prefusion state and neutral or destabilizing results for the postfusion state.
-The scripts takes as input an external file containing all arguments needed for running it, and it outputs a folder called "combinatorial_design".
+The script takes as input an external file containing all arguments needed for running it, and it outputs a folder called "combinatorial_design".
 This folder contains the PSSM-like file for prefusion and postfusion, a resfile file for redesigning the prefusion structure, and a control resfile (prefusion).

+This script is run independently for the alanine-scanning-based and mobile-regions-based approaches.

 ### 6. Combinatorial design on prefusion state.